LorenzoDv/poe2-trade-discord-notification/README.md

-﻿# PoE2 Discord Trade Notification Extension
+﻿# PoE2 brower extension for sharing item to discord

 ## Overview
 Adds a 'Send to Discord' button to the POE2 Trade page.